If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 - Repeating phrases or stories in the same conversation.

 - Not being able to keep track of what happens each day.

 Talk to your healthcare provider about any concerns you have.
 They can decide if a medicine or condition may be affecting your memory.

 DIAGNOSIS & TESTS

 If your family member is showing some of the signs of dementia, try to get them to go see a healthcare provider.
-You may want to go along and talk with the healthcare provider before your relative sees him or her.
-Then you can tell the healthcare provider about the way your relative is acting without embarrassing your relative.
+You may want to go to the visit with them.
+You can tell them how your loved one is acting and learn about treatment options.

 How is dementia treated?